MacaPecha/devsite-docs/guides/plugins/unofficial/virtue-mart.en.md

 If you have any questions, problems or errors we have a support channel.
 Write us at our [support form](/support) with the following information:

-* Email of your account Mercado Pago.
+* Email of your account Mercado Libre.
 * Details about your question, problem or error.
 * Files that can help in understanding (Print-Screen, Video, Log Files, etc.).
 * Version of VirtueMart and Joomla.